Global Seminar in Japan

 - Kamakura – hills, temples, and hiking.

-- Yokohama: Harbor View Park; Meetings with the Climate Change Headquarters; meeting with High School staff and students to discuss environmental issues and practices.
+- Yokohama: Harbor View Park; Meetings at the Climate Change Headquarters; meetings with students to discuss environmental issues and practices.

 - Garden Experiences.
 Dry-Landscape Gardens: Ryoan-ji; Kinkaku-ji; Daisen-in Stroll Garden: Murin-an garden.
 Paradise Garden: Byodo-in